-With the improvement in operating cashflows, the Group's cash position now stands at \$59.8 million as at 31 December 2021, or 29.5 cents per share.
+The Group's cash position stood at \$28.9 million as at 31 December 2018, or 14.3 cents per share.

 Group revenue increased 97% from \$32.7 million in 2018 to \$64.5 million in 2019 mainly due to a full-year impact from CHO.
 However, as charter rates remained soft during the year, the Group reported net loss after non-controlling interests of \$9.4 million for FY2019.
 The higher share of losses from CHO's Indonesian associated company from losses on vessel disposal and provision for brokers' commission, following the results of the arbitration proceedings brought by three ship brokers against CHO during the year, contributed to the net loss.